gleechi/gleechi.github.io/pages/1.2.0/unity/external_controllers/unity_vg_ec_ovrhand.md

 At the moment, we therefore recommend not to use OVRHand / OVRCustomSkeleton but instead use one of the various finger controllers that come with VirtualGrasp and take the same sensor signal.
 You can compare the solutions in the OculusIntegration sample." %}

-{% include important.html content="After assuring that the following conditions are met, you have to add the scripting define symbol **VG_USE_OCULUS_CONTROLLER** to your Unity player settings (Project Settings → Player → Script Compilation) OR activate the same define in VG_EC_OculusHand.cs." %}
+{% include important.html content="After assuring that the following conditions are met, you have to add the scripting define symbol **VG_USE_OCULUS_CONTROLLER** to your Unity player settings (Project Settings → Player → Script Compilation)." %}

 The following requirements have to be met to be able to enable the #define VG_USE_OVRHAND_CONTROLLER above and use the controller: